thkkk/simple-audio-processor/README.md

 # simple-audio-processor
 A simple audio processor(SAP) based on pydub and ffmpeg.

-First, please download ffmpeg via http://ffmpeg.org/, install it and set up the environment variable.
+First, please download ffmpeg via http://ffmpeg.org/, install it and set up the environment variable（不熟悉的可以参考这个链接 https://zhuanlan.zhihu.com/p/324472015?utm_id=0）.
 You can try `ffmpeg –version` to check if ffmpeg is installed correctly.

 | arg | default | example | choice |  help |